 - Add a squirt of dishwashing liquid to the bath and stir well.

 - Test the dye color to be sure you are satisfied.
 You can test using a cotton fabric scrap or by dipping a piece of paper towel into the dye bath.
-Note: If color is too light, add more dye.
-If color is too dark, add more water.
+Note: If the color is too light, add more dye.
+If the color is too dark, add more water.